-Many wonder, how many trees are needed to offset carbon emissions?
+Many people wonder, how many trees are needed to offset carbon emissions?

 On average, each person in the US releases about 16.5 tons of carbon dioxide (CO2) each year, a quantity equivalent to the emissions from about 46 barrels of oil or approximately 22,046 pounds of coal, making the carbon footprint per person in the US one of the highest in the world.7